CanDIG/GraphQL-interface/docs/GraphQLTechnicalDebt.md

 ## Connecting GraphQL interface to Data Backend

-A long term goal for our GraphQL interface should be to connect it to its own data services to improve its performance.
+A long-term goal for our GraphQL interface should be to connect it to its own data services to improve its performance.